aahlborg/buildroot_testproj/README.md

     make -C buildroot O=../build BR2_EXTERNAL=.. test_defconfig

-to configure directories and then run
+or use _setup.sh_ to configure directories and then run

     make -C build